CALL US: (845) 694-4138

 Dental bonding usually doesn’t require that we remove any of your natural tooth material.
 Your teeth won’t be ground down at all, just roughened a little with a light acid etch to help the bonding hold.

-But the results are really attractive, especially when your cosmetic dentist is very skilled with bonding.
+The results are really attractive, especially when your cosmetic dentist is very skilled with bonding.
 The material can be blended to match your natural tooth color so that no one will even notice it.

-And dental bonding is a fraction of the cost of porcelain veneers and other competing treatments.
+Dental bonding is a fraction of the cost of porcelain veneers and other competing treatments.

 Limitations of Dental Bonding